IMT CDL Ghaziabad Celebrates Concluding Ceremony 2025 for Its Graduating Batch with Industry Stalwarts and Academic Leadership - www.lokmattimes.com

 IMT CDL Ghaziabad Celebrates Concluding Ceremony 2025 for Its Graduating Batch with Industry Stalwarts and Academic Leadership

-PNN Ghaziabad (Uttar Pradesh) [India], December 9: The Institute of Management Technology - Centre for Distance Learning (IMT CDL) ...
+Ghaziabad (Uttar Pradesh) [India], December 9: The Institute of Management Technology – Centre for Distance Learning (IMT CDL) Ghaziabad ...

 Ghaziabad (Uttar Pradesh) [India], December 9: The Institute of Management Technology – Centre for Distance Learning (IMT CDL) Ghaziabad marked a momentous milestone as it hosted its Concluding Ceremony 2025 for the graduating batch on Sunday, December 7, 2025.
 The ceremony, witnessed an overwhelming participation of over 400 students, along with distinguished faculty members, staff, and office bearers of the Alumni Association.